BuidlGuidl/ctf.buidlguidl.com/README.md

 This is the frontend of the game.
 Main pages:

 - _"Challenges"_ shows the Challenges descriptions, Goals and Hints.
-- _"Leaderboard"_ shows the current top players in the game.
+- _"Leaderboard"_ shows the current top teams in the game.
 - _"Debug Contracts"_ lists all the deployed contracts and allows you to interact with them.
-- _"Profile"_ shows your player profile and the flags you have minted.
+- _"Profile"_ shows the team profile and the flags they have minted.

 Key folders and files: